andrew/ultimate-awesome/README.md

 - [awesome-wpgraphql](https://github.com/ramyareye/awesome-wpgraphql) - Awesome list of WPGraphQL.
 - [awesome-azure-local](https://github.com/schmittnieto/awesome-azure-local) - A curated list of links and resources for working with Azure Local and its related technologies.
 - [awesome-chrome-extensions](https://github.com/simplepeng/awesome-chrome-extensions) - 推荐好用的chrome拓展程序.
+- [awesome-ner](https://github.com/smiyawaki0820/awesome-ner) - This repository groups together for the task of "Named Entity Recognition (NER)".
 - [awesome-bad-apple](https://github.com/sortedcord/awesome-bad-apple) - A curated list of all platforms where people have been successful in playing "Bad Apple" song from Touhou Video Game Franchise.
 - [awesome-stacks](https://github.com/stacksjs/awesome-stacks) - 🎉 A curated list of awesome things related to Stacks.js. .
 - [awesome-dataviz-color](https://github.com/SuperMayo/awesome-dataviz-color) - Tools & guides to master colors in your dataviz.